sierraaa19/CSE110/docs/MS2/user-stories.md

 ### US1: Frequency of the goal(one-time, daily, weekly, monthly, yearly) (10hrs, High)

-As a user with a lot of goals
-I want to know the current day of the week and the date
+As a user, I want to set the frequency of the goal
-So that I can set my daily goals based on the current date

-Scenario 1: When the current day passed
-Given the current date is Mon 1/23
-And Goal1 is crossed
-And Goal2 is still there
-When the current date has passed
-Then the current date should become to Tue 1/24
-And Goal1 has been removed
-And Goal2 will have remained
+So that the goal can be added as one-time, daily, weekly, monthly, or yearly.

+Given a daily goal “Cook Dinner”
+When I press “+“
+Then I Type in “Cook Dinner” and press Daily
+When I press Save
+Then the goal “Cook Dinner” shows in Today, Tomorrow, and Recurring views

 ![US1-1](images/US1-1.PNG)